BrainDrive Plugin Data Field Reference

 - Database: Stored in

-column - Frontend Usage: Shows available version in update notifications
+plugin.latest_versioncolumn - Frontend Usage: Shows available version in update notifications

 - Value: Automatically managed by the update system